NKB89/NKB89/README.md

 - 👋 Hi, I’m @NKB89
 - 👀 I’m interested in golf and play as much as I can.
-Been playing 3 years on May 1st 2024 and currently an 8.1 HCP.
 - 🌱 I’m currently learning programming, mostly Python, a little C++ and Java.
-I switched from elelctrical engineering and starting education February 1st 20224.
+Starting education in February.
 - 💞️ I’m looking to collaborate on anything that helps me in my journey as a programmer.
 - 📫 How to reach me - I'm on Discord, my username is nkbdallas.